Vincent Illuzzi: Resolutions

 Illuzzi was also instrumental in using the March 2012 meeting to honor former State Senator Robert Gannett in what would turn out to be his last public appearance.
 State Representative Sarah Edwards read the Senate Concurrent Resolution honoring Gannett.

 In 1992, Illuzzi authored what became a Joint Resolution ordering that the new Addison County courthouse in Middlebury, Vermont be named the Judge Frank Mahady Courthouse.

 Illuzzi led the effort to name the courthouse in Chittenden County after Judge Edward Costello, who served as chief trial judge from 1967 to 1980.
 The resolution is quoted as stating that "...during all of those years, Judge Costello was known as a fair, efficient and impartial judge..."

 During his tenure in the Senate, Illuzzi either led or otherwise guided the effort to rename a number of other State facilities, including: the Asa Bloomer State Office Building in Rutland; the Robert H. Wood Jr. Criminal Justice and Fire Service Training Center of Vermont in Pittsford; the Edgar M. Weed State Fish Hatchery in Grand Isle; the John J. Zampieri State Office Building in Burlington; the Emory A. Hebard State Office Building and the adjacent Warren "Jersey" Drown Parking Facility in Newport.

 Other government service

 Illuzzi holds the office of Essex County State's Attorney, to which he was first elected in 1998.
-He has uniquely been endorsed by and accepted the nomination of all parties to serve in this office.
+He has been endorsed by and accepted the nomination of all parties to serve in this office.

+In December 2025, Illuzzi prosecuted a case in which a defendant convicted of trafficking in methamphetamine was found in possession of "a stack of EBT and gift cards, wrapped with rubber bands, along with the pound of methamphetamine."
+The defendant "had been accepting the EBT cards, which are provided to needy Vermonters in order to buy food, in exchange for payment of drugs."

 He also served on the Governor's Committee on Children and Youth and the Governor's Commission on the Administration of Justice.